IamSreeman/IamSreeman.github.io/pages/collections/quotes.md

 ― <a href="https://en.wikipedia.org/wiki/Jean_Meslier" target="_blank">Jean Meslier</a>

+>“My practice as a scientist is atheistic.
+That is to say, when I set up an experiment I assume that no god, angel, or devil is going to interfere with its course; and this assumption has been justified by such success as I have achieved in my professional career.
+I should therefore be intellectually dishonest if I were not also atheistic in the affairs of the world.”

 >“Now, my own suspicion is that the universe is not only queerer than we suppose, but queerer than we can suppose.....I suspect that there are more things in heaven and earth than are dreamed of, or can be dreamed of, in any philosophy.
 That is the reason why I have no philosophy myself, and must be my excuse for dreaming.”

 >“I have no doubt that in reality the future will be vastly more surprising than anything I can imagine.”

->“My practice as a scientist is atheistic.
-That is to say, when I set up an experiment I assume that no god, angel, or devil is going to interfere with its course; and this assumption has been justified by such success as I have achieved in my professional career.
-I should therefore be intellectually dishonest if I were not also atheistic in the affairs of the world.”
+>“I suppose the process of acceptance will pass through the usual four stages:
+(i) this is worthless nonsense;
+(ii) this is an interesting, but perverse, point of view;
+(iii) this is true, but quite unimportant;
+(iv) I always said so.”

 ― <a href="https://en.wikipedia.org/wiki/J._B._S._Haldane" target="_blank">J. B. S. Haldane</a>